joe-at-da/face-swap/docs/mp_photo_management.md

 {member_id}.jpg
 ```

-Where `member_id` is the UUID of the parliament member as stored in the database.
+Where `member_id` is the integer identifier of the parliament member as stored in the database.

 ## Photo Acquisition Process